NilPointer-Software/bdfd-wiki/src/bdscript/deleteMessage.md

 ```
 ### Breakdown
 - `channel ID` - The channel ID where the message is.
-- `message ID` - The ID of the message which needs to be deleted.
+- `message ID` - The ID of the message which will be deleted.

 ## Example
 ```